|1||Segamat District, Johor|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Kuching air is currently 1 times above WHO exposure recommendation
+PM2.5 concentration in Kuching is currently 1.6 times the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|